ronhedwigzape/vue-voice-gpt/README.md

 3. Proceed to Users and add a user.
 Fill in the user details.
 4. Add `AmazonPollyFullAccess` as **Permission Policy** and create your user group.
 5. Continue clicking next until you have created the IAM user.
 6. Since I can't find programmatic access for user there.
-Type this command to generate API keys:
+Open AWS CloudShell and type this command to generate API keys:

 ```
 aws iam create-access-key --user-name YourUser